 The author, Cory Doctorow, was able to put together a well-organized, well-thought-out, and well-paced summary about the legal and creative aspects of copyright.
 It included compelling historical context that took me from the origins of intellectual property creation, protection, and distribution to how it has evolved to what we know today.
 And that was super interesting to me.
 This included everything from the reasons behind the westward migration of the film industry to the power and legal challenges of Napster.
 The author gave an insightful review of the changes and value placed on creative works and the ability for others to enjoy them.

-I will say that some parts seemed to be more of a vent of internal frustrations having to do with the bad experiences the author faced within the industry, which I can somewhat understand and I did appreciate the stories for perspective.
-Also there was a great deal of the time spend on the topic of digital locks which was a hit and miss as far as maintaining my interest largely because in part, it’s truly a double-edged sword that probably could deserve its own book with a take on the technological perspective to explain its opportunities and challenges.
-And sometimes I had trouble following the quick-witted puns and inclusive references that were thrown in here and there.
-Perhaps it was a cultural barrier for me in understanding the seemingly humorous terms and my inability to understand the in-jokes, but it wasn’t horribly distracting for me.
+I will say that some parts seemed to be more of a vent of internal frustrations having to do with the more personal bad experiences the author faced within the industry, which I can somewhat understand and I did appreciate the stories for perspective.
+Also there was a great deal of the time spend on the topic of digital locks which was a hit and miss as far as maintaining my interest largely because in part, it’s truly a double-edged sword because this topic probably could deserve a book of its own with a take on just the technological perspective explaining opportunities and challenges.